Ewan-D/beginnersBase11ty/README.md

 Make a base for a website with blog/nav/media/ functionality that has potential to scale.

+Include good enough docs/notes so that I can remember what it is all doing and how it works even if I left it for a day or two (swap week/month/year here as you see fit..)

-A ssg that I can publish too using emacs as a kind of cms. this way I get to work in org mode which is one of my favorite things ever :).
+A ssg that I can publish too using emacs as a kind of cms.
+This way I get to work in org mode which is one of my favorite things ever :).

 Simplicity that fits my style as it is currently, with enough wiggle room for when that